 The people of St. James are a community of faith rooted in God’s unconditional love, seeking to express that love to one another, our neighbors and the world.

-More photos are posted regularly in our closed Facebook group.
+More photos are posted regularly in our Facebook group.
 Look for us on the web, and ask to join the group.

 St. James Day In the Park July 27 at 11am – Let’s celebrate the end (or near end) of the summer road work – and rejoice in our life together at St. James.
 The official feast day of St. James is Friday, July 25.
 Evening Prayer on Friday at 5:30 will have special readings for the day.
 On Sunday, July 27, we gather the entire community for Holy Eucharist in McGee Park at 11am, followed by an all parish potluck picnic.
 Bring enough for your family and enough to share with another person.
 And wear RED.

 If you show up at church at 9am – you’ll be welcomed with Morning Prayer, the daily office of the church, with readings from scripture, prayer, and reflection.

 McGee Park is just a hop-skip-and jump behind St. James.
 If the barricades are still up on Sunday, and if you’ve figured out how to get here (see the map below), you’re where you need to be.
 An easy walk from the church – or park directly in the McGee Park lot just to the north of the church on Lybecker Road.
 There’s a great playground there for you and your children to enjoy!

 Summer Sundays – Our Worship is at 9am in the summer, beginning on June 15.
 For two months, we take advantage of early light, and try to beat the heat by gathering as one congregation for worship at 9.
 Childcare will be available during the service.
 Older children are welcome to participate in worship – and we’ll have an art project for them to work on while they’re listening to the preaching….